SidOfc/browserino/README.md

 ## Changelog
 _dates are in dd-mm-yyyy format_

+#### 19-12-2015 VERSION 1.5.0

+- Implemented to_s to return a concatenated string of property values
+- Implemented to_a to return an array with arrays containing property name-value pairs
+- Implemented to_h to return a hash containing property name-value pairs
+- Removed unused code

 #### 19-12-2015 VERSION 1.4.0

 - Added not method to invert questions about browser / system